Monday, June 16, 2014

 I am most worried about diet coke, but I cut wayyyy back the last 2 weeks so I didn't have to go cold turkey.

 Arbonne doesn't spend a lot of time telling you WHY you are avoiding certain ingredients, but I still think it's mainly to get you into ketosis and to see if you have food allergies.
+Update: I learned a little more about the avoid list and posted it here.

 A typical day